shalva-an/School-Students/README.md

 # Deliverables:

-- A School has a name and address
+- A School must have a *unique* name and an address

 - A School has many Students

-- A Student has a name, age, and school
+- A Student must have a *unique* full_name and an age

 - A Student belongs to a School